naviprotocol/examples/README.md

     FULL_NODE=""
     ```
 -   ### The function entry is [main.ts](https://github.com/naviprotocol/examples/blob/main/main.ts#L178), Select the method you want to call and modify the parameters.
 And then, launch it

     ```
     $ yarn start
     ```

+-   ### If you just want to query some pools about incentives v2, you can run: `npx ts-node ui_getter.ts`